robedpixel/SDL3Installer/README.md

 ## How to Use

+1. Fill out the license.rtf file in the license folder with your end-user license agreement
-1. Run DownloadSDLAndGenerateInstaller.py
+2. Run DownloadSDLAndGenerateInstaller.py
-2. The finished installer will be in `/bin/debug`
+3. The finished installer will be in `/bin/debug`

 Or if you want to manually install: